jmfer1/discord-bot-cheat-sheet/README.md

 //Make sure all files we are reading are JS files const commandFiles = fs.readdirSync('./commands/').filter(file => file.endsWith('.js'));

-//Create a for loop to loop through all files and make sure it's getting the correct file for(const file of commandFiles){
+//Create a for loop to loop through all files and make sure it is getting the correct file for(const file of commandFiles){
     const command = require(`./commands/${file}`);
     client.commands.set(command.name, command);